livecycle/preevy/site/docs/FAQs/faq-docker-extension.md

 ---
-title: FAQ
+title: FAQ - Docker Extension
-sidebar_position: 15
+sidebar_position: 15.1
 ---

-## Common questions about using Preevy
+## Common questions about using the Livecycle Docker Extension

 <details>
   <summary>What is the difference between the Livecycle Docker Extension and Ngrok?</summary>